Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-secure-validator.md

 ### Validators

-- Validators should only run the AXIACoin binary, and they should not listen on any port other than the configured p2p port.
+- Validators should only run the AXIA binary, and they should not listen on any port other than the configured p2p port.

 - Validators should run on bare-metal machines, as opposed to VMs.
 This will prevent some of the